magao-x/handbook/operating/alignment.rst

    :width: 500
    :align: center

-Once the bump mask is aligned, remember to close the shutter on camsci1 and **take a new dark**.
+Once the bump mask is aligned, change **fwscind** back to whatever you had before switching to pupil imaging mode.

+Remember to close the shutter on camsci1 and **take a new dark**.

 .. _fdpr2: